-The average scholarship granted to those who applied in 2015 in the in-residence M.Div. was $5500, while some students received awards of $10,000.
-With an annual tuition of $13,760 that means many students received about half of their tuition in scholarships.
-Scholarships in the distance learning M.Div. programs are based on some of the same criteria, but often the need determination is less because most of the distance learning students remain in their home setting and are employed.
-The average scholarship in DL was $1500, but some awards were as much as $4200.
-The annual tuition for a full-time student in the DL program is $8800.
+The average scholarship granted to those who applied in 2016 to the in-residence M.Div. was $5375, while some students received awards of $10,000.
+With an annual tuition of $13,760 in 2016-17, many in-residence students received aid amounts equal to half their tuition costs.
+Scholarships in the distance learning M.Div. programs are based on some of the same criteria, but often the cost of education and calculated need is less because most of the distance learning students remain in their home setting and are employed.
+The average scholarship in DL was $1960, but some awards were as much as $5100.
+The annual tuition for a full-time student in the DL program is $8448.

 Master of Arts

 Tuition discounts are available in the Master of Arts program with a cap at 35%.
 Discounts are given for Young Life staff, members of the Reformed Church in America, grade point average (GPA) and financial need using EFC (Expected Family Contribution) from the FAFSA.

 Tuition discounts are available for students pursuing the Graduate Certificate in Urban Pastoral Ministry (GCUPM) and the Graduate Certificate in Disability and Ministry (GCDM).
 Discounts are based on financial need using EFC (Expected Family Contribution) from the FAFSA.
 The GCDM program also considers Reformed Church in America (RCA) membership, racial status, and GPA.
 Student loans are not available for these programs.
 You must be enrolled at least half time in a degree program (not certificate program) to qualify for student loans.